terraform-google-modules/terraform-google-dataflow/examples/simple_example/README.md

 # Simple Example

 This example illustrates how to use the Dataflow module to start multiple jobs with a common bucket for temporary job data.
+A network and subnetwork are created as well to demonstrate how Dataflow instance can be created in a specific network and subnetwork.

 ## Best practices